codem3up/test/UnitTestGuide.md

         // Assert - The mocked list can now be part of a test or test
         // an object's functionality
-        Assert.That(actualList, !Is.Empty, "The mock data is empty");
+        Assert.That(actualList, Is.Not.Empty, "The mock data is empty");
     }
 }
 ```